 Why should I hire an attorney?

 Each step of the Social Security Disability benefits application process can be time-consuming and complex.
-An attorney from Fletcher Van Gilder LLP can answer your questions and help you through the qualification and appeals process.
+An attorney at Fletcher Van Gilder can answer your questions and help you through the qualification and appeals process.

 Want to get more information or apply for Social Security Disability benefits?